in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 If you are aware of organizations supporting these intiatives, do help us reach out to them and help them Re-skill.

-## We want to create a better India

-We have done great things on the technology front
+in28Minutes is proud of the great things that India has done on the technology front
 - We invented Zero and thats the base for everything we do in the programming world.
 - We created wonderful programmers.
 - We created wonderful world leaders for top technology organizations.

-However, we believe there is a lot of work still to be done
+However, we believe there is a lot of work to be done.

-We think it is our responsibility to
+And we would want to do our bit.

-##### Promote Online Learning in India
+###### Promote Online Learning in India

 > We think Online Learning is a great socio economic leveller.
 Online learning has come a long way in the last few years around the world.
 However, adoption in India remains slow and we want to increase adoption by bringing online learning at an early stage - college and industry entry level.
 We belive once you start learning online, it will remain your No 1 choice of learning.

 ##### Create More Great Programmers from India